 We may use the net proceeds from our issuance and sale of the notes to fund the operations of our mainland China subsidiaries by making additional capital contributions to our existing mainland China subsidiaries, injecting capital to establish new mainland China subsidiaries and/or providing loans to our mainland China subsidiaries.
-Such transfer of funds from Baidu, Inc. or any of our offshore subsidiaries to our mainland China subsidiaries is subject to the PRC regulatory restrictions and procedures: (i) capital increase of the existing mainland China subsidiaries and establishment of new mainland China subsidiaries must be registered with the local branch of SAMR and reported to the Ministry of Commerce via the online enterprise registration system, and registered with local banks authorized by SAFE; and (ii) loans to any of our mainland China subsidiaries must not exceed the statutory limit and must be filed with SAFE.
+Such transfer of funds from Baidu, Inc. or any of our offshore subsidiaries to our mainland China subsidiaries and procedures: (i) capital increase of the existing mainland China subsidiaries and establishment of new mainland China subsidiaries must be registered with the local branch of SAMR and reported to the Ministry of Commerce via the online enterprise registration system, and registered with local banks authorized by SAFE; and (ii) loans to any of our mainland China subsidiaries must not exceed the statutory limit and must be filed with SAFE.
 See "Item 3.D.
-Key Information-Risk Factors-Risks Related to Doing Business in China-Mainland China's regulation of loans to and direct investment in entities in mainland China by offshore holding companies and governmental control of currency conversion may delay or prevent us from making loans to our mainland China subsidiaries, the variable interest entities and certain related parties, or making additional capital contributions to our mainland China subsidiaries, which could adversely affect our ability to fund and expand our business."
+Key Information-Risk Factors-Risks Related to Doing Business in China -Mainland China's regulation of loans to and direct investment in entities in mainland China subsidiaries, the variable interest entities and certain related parties, or making additional capital contributions to our mainland China subsidiaries, which could adversely affect our ability to fund and expand our business."

-As of December 31, 2021, 2022 and 2023, we had RMB66.3 billion, RMB60.5 billion and RMB55.2 billion (US\$7.8 billion) in long-term loans and notes payables (including current portion of RMB10.5 billion, RMB6.9 billion and RMB6.0 billion (US\$849 million)), RMB12.7 billion, RMB17.9 billion and RMB10.9 billion (US\$1.5 billion) in long-term convertible notes (including current portion of nil, RMB8.3 billion and RMB2.8 billion (US\$395 million)), RMB8.4 billion, RMB7.6 billion and RMB8.1 billion (US\$1.1 billion) in lease liabilities (including current portion of RMB2.9 billion, RMB2.8 billion and RMB3.1 billion (US\$438 million)) and had RMB4.2 billion, RMB5.3 billion and RMB10.3 billion (US\$1.4 billion) in short-term loans, respectively.
+As of December 31, 2021, 2022 and 2023, we had RMB66.3 billion, RMB60.5 billion and RMB55.2 billion (US\$7.8 billion) in long-term loans and notes payables (including current portion of RMB10.5 billion, RMB6.9 billion and RMB6.0 billion (US\$849 million)), RMB12.7 billion, RMB17.9 billion and RMB10.9 billion (US\$1.5 billion) in long-term convertible notes (including current portion of nil, RMB8.3 billion and RMB2.8 billion, RMB2.8 billion, RMB7.6 billion and RMB8.1 billion (US\$1.1 billion) in lease liabilities (including current portion of RMB2.9 billion, RMB2.8 billion and RMB3.1 billion (US\$438 million)) and had RMB4.2 billion, RMB5.3 billion and RMB10.3 billion (US\$1.4 billion) in short-term loans, respectively.
 Our long-term loans and notes payable, long-term convertible notes and short-term loans include those of iQIYI hereinafter.
-As of December 31, 2021, 2022 and 2023, iQIYI had nil, nil and RMB100 million (US\$14 million) in long-term loans payables (including current portion of nil, nil, and RMB2 million), RMB12.7 billion, RMB17.9 billion and RMB10.9 billion (US\$1.5 billion) in long-term convertible notes (including current portion of nil, RMB8.3 billion and RMB2.8 billion (US\$395 million)), RMB797 million, RMB612 million and RMB625 million) in lease liabilities (including current portion of RMB172 million, RMB104 million and RMB101 million (US\$14 million)) and had RMB4.1 billion, RMB3.3 billion and RMB3.6 billion (US\$503 million) in short-term loans, respectively.
+As of December 31, 2021, 2022 and 2023, iQIYI had nil, nil and RMB100 million (US\$14 million) in long-term loans payables (including current portion of nil, nil, and RMB2 million), RMB12.7 billion, RMB17.9 billion and RMB10.9 billion (US\$1.5 billion) in long-term convertible notes (including current portion of nil, RMB8.3 billion and RMB12.7 billion, RMB100 million (US\$14 million) in long-term loans payables (including current portion of nil, nil, and RMB2 million), RMB12.7 billion, RMB17.9 billion and RMB10.9 billion (US\$1.5 billion) in long-term convertible notes (including current portion of nil, RMB8.3 billion and RMB2.8 billion (US\$395 million)), RMB612 million and RMB2.8 billion and RMB10.9 billion (US\$1.5 billion) in long-term convertible notes (including current portion of nil, RMB8.3 billion and RMB2.8 billion (US\$395 million)), RMB612 million and RMB2.8 billion and RMB2.8 billion (US\$395 million)), RMB797 million, RMB612 million and RMB625 million) in lease liabilities (including current portion of RMB172 million, RMB104 million and RMB101 million (US\$14 million)) and had RMB4.1 billion, RMB3.3 billion and RMB3.6 billion (US\$503 million) in short-term loans, respectively